siddharthsingh10/crawler/PROJECT_SUMMARY.md

-# BrightEdge Web Crawler - Project Summary
+# Web Crawler Assignment - Project Summary

 ## 🎯 **Project Overview**

-Built a scalable web crawler that extracts metadata from URLs and classifies content into relevant topics.
-The solution includes both a working demo and comprehensive system design for scaling to billions of URLs.
+Built a web crawler that extracts metadata from URLs and classifies content into relevant topics.
+The solution includes both a working demo and system design for scaling to billions of URLs.

 ## 🚀 **What Was Built**